gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - This IP is an internal IP to AWS (it will not work from your computer) it will only work from the EC2 instance (Note: you cannot retrieve the AIM Policy from the instance metadata URL)
 - Metadata = info about the EC2 instance
 - Userdata = launch script of the EC2 instance
+- Good to know:
+  - You can retrieve the role name attached to your EC2 instance using the metadata service but not the policy itself
+  - You can also retrieve the temporary security credentials that the EC2 instance is using to make API calls based on its attached IAM Role through the instance metadata endpoint

 ## MFA with CLI